 Jackson Ward has long served as a central hub for creativity, innovation, and collective action.
 Its residents and business owners define the best of Richmond, showcasing our community’s talent and tenacity.
 And at its core is a long tradition of Black owned entrepreneurship.

-On Monday, September 14, Jackson Ward will witness the next phase of its history as The Jackson Ward Collective launches a new incubator designed for Black entrepreneurs to learn, grow and own a business.
+Jackson Ward will witness the next phase of its history as The Jackson Ward Collective launches a new incubator designed for Black entrepreneurs to learn, grow and own a business.
 Rasheeda Creighton, owner of 3Fifty Group; Kelli Lemon, owner of Urban Hang Suite; and Melody Short, co-owner of Richmond Night Market, founded The Jackson Ward Collective in order to re-establish the spirit of Black entrepreneurship and ownership in the City.
 Leveraging their deep background and expertise as business leaders, the founders will connect Black entrepreneurs, provide professional support and educational resources, drive business growth, build community, and create true equity within the small business landscape throughout the region.
 They can guide and help each other as a network to grow together.
 For instance, new entrepreneurs might lack clarity when it comes to understanding employee motivation.
 More experienced business leaders can provide them with essential resources for preparing an employee appreciation speech or connect them with an african-american speechwriter who can write it for them.
 Similarly, the business network can also benefit the founders in other aspects of business operations, be it marketing or sales.